jreighley/alexatemplate/README.md

-# alexa skills template
+# Alexa Skills Template
 ## Rationale

-Provide a starting point for building AWS Lambda based Alexa skills with Clojurescript.
+The purpouse of this repository is to provide a starting point for building AWS Lambda based Alexa skills with Clojurescript.

 ClojureScript offers the simplicty and tidyness of Clojure without the long startup time of the JVM.
 It also gains the benefits of the Google Closure compiler's advanced features.

 ## Prerequisites